mareRong/cse15l-lab-reports/Lab1.md

   [user@sahara ~/lecture1]$ cd messages/en-us.txt
   bash: cd: messages/en-us.txt: Not a directory
 }
-It outputted an error message because the cd command can only be run on a directory, not a specific file.
+The working directory is lecture1.
+The command outputted an error message because the cd command can only be run on a directory, not a specific file.
 ```
 # ls
 **With No Arguments**